alterx/gundb-react-hooks/docs/useGunKeys.md

 # useGunKeys

-A hook that creates or retrieves SEA key pairs for Gun authentication with secure generation and error handling.
+A hook for creating or retrieving SEA key pairs for Gun authentication with secure generation and comprehensive error handling.

+## Overview

+`useGunKeys` handles the creation and management of cryptographic key pairs required for GunDB authentication.
+It provides secure key generation using SEA (Security, Encryption, Authorization) and supports both new key creation and existing key usage.

 ## API Reference